-I am a doctoral candidate at the University of Cambridge in Philosophy, specialising in Kant's moral psychology, supervised by Angela Breitenbach, Richard Holton, and Rae Langton.
-My research to date has focussed in particular on moral psychology in the history of philosophy.
-I obtained my undergraduate degree (First-Class Honours) in Philosophy at King's College London, writing my research dissertation on Platonic moral psychology.
+To date, my research has focused on moral psychology in the history of philosophy.
+I graduated top of my class in Philosophy at King's College London in 2016, writing my research dissertation on Platonic moral psychology.
 I was awarded the Keeling Scholarship at UCL to pursue my ancient interests further on their two-year MPhil Stud.
-However, since my goal was to specialise (sooner rather than later) on Kant, I instead chose to pursue a one-year Masters in Ancient Philosophy at the University of Oxford.
-There, I worked on Socratic moral psychology (awarded Distinction).
+However, since my goal was to specialise (sooner rather than later) on Kant, I instead chose to pursue a year-long Master's in Ancient Greek Philosophy at the University of Oxford.
+There, I worked with Professor Terry Irwin on Socratic moral psychology (awarded Distinction).

-From 2018 onwards, I am the Boustany Cambridge Pembroke Scholar in Philosophy at Pembroke College, University of Cambridge.
-My research is fully funded by Pembroke College, the Cambridge Trust, and the Boustany Foundation of Monaco and Switzerland.
-In the meantime, I have published on Kant's moral philosophy, and have a forthcoming article (with Constantine Sandis) on moral hydraulics in Plato (see Publications).
+Since 2018, I have been awarded over $250k in doctoral scholarships.
+I elected to take up the Boustany Cambridge Pembroke Scholarship in Philosophy at Pembroke College, Cambridge.
+My research on moral exemplarity is fully funded by Pembroke College, the Cambridge Trust, and the Boustany Foundation of Monaco.
+I shall be interning in Monaco in the summer of 2021.
+In the meantime, I have published on Kant's moral philosophy and moral hydraulics in Plato.